miker704/Strife/patches2.md

     - Added styles for welcome message for one to one dm Servers.
     - Added a Welcome Message for one to one dmservers.jsx
     - Added a Welcome Message for one to one dmservers container.js
+    - Added a Welcome Message for one to one dmservers.

 ## Backend Changes